 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

-Preheat oven to 180c.
-Line the bottom and sides of a medium size loaf tin with baking paper, leaving a small overhang of paper to help when removing bread.
+Preheat oven to 180c (fan-forced).
+Line the bottom and sides of a medium size loaf tin with baking paper, leaving a small overhang of paper to help when removing the bread.

-Add the arrowroot flour, golden flaxseed, sesame seeds, psyllium powder (this can be purchased already ground to a fine powder or it's easy to make yourself, read here), cinnamon, allspice, baking powder, soda and salt to a food processor.
-Process for 20 seconds to break down the sesame seeds and make a fine texture.
+Add the arrowroot, flaxseed, sesame seeds, psyllium powder (this can be purchased already ground to a fine powder or it's easy to make yourself, read here), cinnamon, allspice, baking powder, soda and salt to a food processor.
+Process for 20 seconds to break down the sesame seeds to create a fine texture.

 Add the eggs, honey, oil, vinegar, vanilla and water.
-Process to mix well without delay, approximately 10 seconds to produce a smooth mixture.
-Remove blade and stir through the dried fruit by hand.
+Process for approximately 10 seconds to mix well and produce a smooth mixture.
+Remove blade and stir through the dried fruit before the mixture thickens.

-Transfer the mixture into the prepared tin, press down using damp fingertips to compact the mixture and level the top surface.
+Scoop dough into the prepared tin, if the dough has firmed up, use wet fingers to compact and level the top surface.

-Bake for 45 minutes and remove, using a pastry brush, egg wash the top crust of the raisin bread.
-Return the loaf back to the oven and continue cooking for a further 15 minutes for a total cooking time of 1 hour.
-(The top will be crunchy after 45 minutes but the centre will still need more time.)
-Allow to cool in the tin for 10 minute, then lift the bread out by the overhang of paper and allow to finish cooling on a wire rack.
+Bake for 45 minutes, remove and brush the top with the egg white.
+Return to the oven and continue cooking for a further 15 minutes.
+Allow to cool in the tin for 10 minutes, then lift loaf out by the paper and allow to finish cooling on a wire rack.

-Once completely cooled store in an airtight container on the fridge for up to 10 days or slice and freeze.
+Once completely cooled, store in an airtight container in the fridge for up to 10 days or slice and freeze.